-Advising will be done by the faculty associated with the Innovation program in consultation with the department’s DUS.
+Advising will be conducted by the Director of the Collaborative Innovation Minor program in consultation with the department’s DUS.

 The Minor pushed me out of my comfort zone and challenged me to be more creative and empathetic in all aspects of my life/career!"